-We're updating this page with 2020 Black Friday car seat deals from Strolleria!
+We will update this page with 2021 Black Friday car seat deals from Strolleria as they are announced!

 Questions about Black Friday sales on car seats?
 Contact Strolleria by starting a live chat, e-mailing us at email@example.com or calling 480-442-9433.